iqra-sejal/iqra-sejal/README.md

 - 👋 Hi, I’m @iqra-sejal
-- 👀 I’m interested in web and mobile development
+- 👀 I’m interested in deep learning, machine learning, artificial intelligence and data analysis
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning tensorflow in pythom
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...